What does gap insurance do?

 To buy this coverage, you must have collision coverage and comprehensive coverage as part of your car insurance policy.
 The actual cash value of your vehicle needs to be paid out by an insurer in order for your gap coverage to pay out (to your lienholder) the remaining amount due on your financed vehicle.

 Gap insurance can be purchased from dealerships, financing institutions, some car insurance companies and stand-alone gap insurance providers.
-Usually it is cheapest if obtained through a car insurance company, so if your car insurance provider doesn’t offer it see if your state’s insurance regulator has a list of companies that are authorized to sell gap insurance, such as the list the Texas Department of Insurance provides for its motorists.
+Usually it is cheapest if obtained through a car insurance company, so if your car insurance provider doesn’t offer it see if your state’s insurance regulator has a list of companies that are authorized to sell gap insurance.

 Gap insurance doesn’t cover any unpaid finance charges, excess mileage or wear and tear charges, any other charges or miscellaneous expenses associated with the loan or lease.